Property Maintenance Grant for school maintenance work

 Do not include work that will be done by your caretaker in your 10YPP or use PMG to pay the caretaker's salary.

 We calculate your PMG based on:

-- gross area (the internal areas of a building including areas such as corridors, toilets, stairwells, etc) of Ministry-owned or integrated land and buildings
+- gross area (which is the external footprint of a building of Ministry-owned or integrated area)

 - the 'corrosion factor' for schools in areas where buildings are subject to very high corrosion from extreme weather and salt spray (it provides a top-up for these schools to carry out the more frequent maintenance needed)

 - the 'isolation factor', which is linked to the isolation index used in operational funding (it is an adjustment for schools in isolated areas that have extra costs due to their remoteness).

 The PMG is calculated for your land up to a maximum size:

 - secondary – 8 hectares